zecheeseking/SlothBot/README.md

 # Commands

 ### ping
 Checks if bot is logged in and working.
-Should reply with "pong"
+Should reply.

 ### help
 Sends a DM with all available commands and how they are used